lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 layout: quickstart
 title: Getting Started with ownCloud
 ---
 ownCloud is an open-source file sharing platform.
-You host on your own private server or private cloud, giving your full control of your data. ownCloud allows you to sync and store your data, and access it from all of your devices.
+You host ownCloud on your own private server or private cloud, giving you full control of your data. ownCloud allows you to sync and store your data, and access it from all of your devices.

-In this quickstart we walkthrough setting up an ownCloud server on Ubuntu 18.04, then we'll create a few users, and cover the steps to connect to your ownCloud server.
+In this quickstart we walk through setting up ownCloud Community Edition or Ubuntu 18.04, then we create a few users, and last we cover the steps to connect to your ownCloud server.

 # Prerequisites
-While ownCloud server can be installed and run on a number of different operating systems, this quickstart specifically uses Ubuntu 18.04.
+While ownCloud can be installed and run on a number of different operating systems, this quickstart specifically uses Ubuntu 18.04.
 If you're using a different operating system, use this quickstart for general guidance, or as a means to get a server up and running so you can explore the user interface and functionality.

 To complete the steps in this quickstart you will need to have the following:
 - A user with sudo privileges on your server.